rticommunity/rticonnextdds-examples/examples/web_integration_service/library_api/c++11/README.md

 ```

 **Note:** The file `WebIntegrationServiceConfig.xml` has only one configuration called
 `LibraryAPIDemo` that starts the Web Integration Service instance on HTTP port `8080`.
-This port can be changed by adding the corresponding option to tte serviceProperty before starting the service..
+This port can be changed by adding the corresponding option to tte serviceProperty
+before starting the service.

 Now you can run a shapes demo application and publish some shapes.
+Then, you
-Then, you will see they in your web browser under hhttp://localhost:8080/.
+will see them in your web browser under <http://localhost:8080/>.

 ## Customizing the Build